planetlabs/planet-client-python/docs/cli/cli-data.md

 ```

 ## Filtering

 ### Run a search on a bounding box

 Most searches you'll likely want to run on a geometry.
 To try this out you can use the following bounding box
 of Iowa.
-You can copy it and save as a file called `geometry.json`
+You can copy it and save as a file called `geometry.geojson`

 ```json
 {